astronomer/docs/software/manage-platform-users.md

 ## User roles on Astronomer

 Administrators can customize permissions across teams.
-On Astronomer, users can be assigned roles at 2 levels:
+On Astronomer Software, users can be assigned roles at two levels:

-1. Workspace Level (Viewer, Editor, Admin)
+- Workspace Level (Viewer, Editor, Admin)
-2. System Level (Viewer, Editor, Admin)
+- System Level (Viewer, Editor, Admin)

-Workspace roles apply to all Airflow Deployments within a single Workspace, whereas System Roles apply to *all* Workspaces across a single cluster.
-For a detailed breakdown of the 3 Workspace-level roles on Astronomer (Viewer, Editor and Admin), read [Manage user permissions on an Astronomer Workspace](workspace-permissions.md).
+Workspace roles apply to all Airflow Deployments within a single Workspace.
+System Roles apply to *all* Workspaces across a single cluster.
+For more information about the three Workspace-level roles on Astronomer Software (Viewer, Editor and Admin), see [Manage user permissions on an Astronomer Workspace](workspace-permissions.md).

 ## Customize role permissions